Devap2/LobbyPro/README.md

 This plugin can be freely used by anyone.
 ## Questions/Support

+If you found any problems or bugs in this plugin, please reach out to me on discord, (Discord here soon.)
-If you have any questions about this plugin, you can join the discord.
+Else if you have any further questions about this plugin, you can join the discord server.

+If you want to support us, feel free to leave a review on the SpigotMC website.
 (Link will be here soon.)